-$r{OTC}$ is the completion rate\accuracy rate for over-the-counter outlet inspections, and a.
-If the state uses the sample size formulas embedded in the SSES Sample Size Calculator to calculate the state level sample size, please provide the following information:
+$r{\it OTC}$ is the completion rateaccuracy rate for over-the-counter outlet inspections, and

-The eligibility and completion rates from the previous year's survey are used to calculate the original sample size. \Please note if the calculated original sample is less than 570, then the original sample is further inflated to equal at least 570\.
+The eligibility and completion rates from the previous year's survey are used to calculate the original sample size.
+Please note if the calculated original sample is less than 570, then the original sample is further inflated to equal at least 570.